Bg

 Give your baby ample time to explore and play with food in the beginning stages.
 Do what you can to make mealtimes enjoyable and fun for your baby.
 Do not try to distract your baby while they are eating.

 BLW appeals to many parents because it doesn’t require special baby foods.
 However, family foods need to be prepared and served in a safe, age-appropriate way.
-Make sure any food served is soft and easily mashed between two fingers.
+Make sure any baby-led weaning starter foods are served soft and can be easily mashed between two fingers.
 Start with strips of food, about the size of an adult pinky, and progress to smaller diced foods as your baby’s feeding skills improve.

 This approach may reduce the risk of obesity [] later in life due to BLW infants' greater ability to regulate hunger and fullness cues.
 In fact, studies show toddlers who were weaned using BLW had a lower BMI and incidence of obesity than those who were traditionally spoon-fed.
 They were also less likely to eat in response to food stimuli, say being offered a snack at a sporting event if they weren’t hungry.